niekheinen/EDD_project/README.md

 Instead of using Kettle, we've decided to fill all tables using raw SQL `insert into` statements.
 The data transformation part starts in at [line 52](https://github.com/niekheinen/EDD_project/blob/main/initialize_database.sql#L52) in the `initialize_database.sql` file.
 Below we will elaborate the steps taken to properly initliaze the data for every table

 #### `product_dim`
 To fill the product table, we need the latest instance of every product.
 To do so, we first created a subquery that gets the latest modification date for every product.
 We then do an inner join on the original product version table (i.e. `OFF_2_version_produit`) to select the latest version.
-After that we simple select the attributes we want and give them some better names.
+After that, we simply select the attributes we want and give them some better names.

 #### `contributor_dim`
 Filling this dimension is rather simple, as we just need all unique values of `OFF_2_contributeur.pseudo`, we've decided to rename this value to `contributor_name` for clarity.

 #### `publication_facts`
-Filling this fact table is rather simple, as it it's basically modeled after the original product version table (i.e. `OFF_2_version_produit`).
-We simply do a select on that table, and apply our renaming.
-The only extra column we added is `has_nutrition_score`, this columns contains a boolean value (`0` for false, `1` for true) that indicates wheter or not this specific column has a nutrition score defined.
+Filling this fact table is rather simple, as it is basically modeled after the original product version table (i.e. `OFF_2_version_produit`).
+We do a select on that table and apply our renaming.
+The only extra column we added is `has_nutrition_score`, this column contains a boolean value (`0` for false, `1` for true) that indicates whether or not this specific column has a nutrition score defined.

 #### `product_facts`
-For this fact table we need the latest version of the product, for which we can use the previously created `product_dim`, and we need to append it with the latest contributor of this product.
+For this fact table, we need the latest version of the product, for which we can use the previously created `product_dim`, and we need to append it with the latest contributor of this product.
 We use a similar technique as used in filling the data for `product_dim`.

 ## Queries performed